 Most of the time our guests prefer to be wherever we are, however, there are dog doors that provide our guests access in and out at will.
 We do restrict as needed depending on weather.

-- Located on 4+ acres with a very spacious fenced yard(s) for us and the dogs.
+- Spacious properties with large fenced yard(s) for us and the dogs.

 - No one is ever locked out of our house.
 Access in or out is always available.